pegros/PEG_MISC/help/sfpegMediaListViewCmp.md

 ## Technical Details

-The  **sfpegMediaListViewCmp** has no Apex class dependency and entirely relies on the **[Lightning Data Service](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/data_ui_api)** to fech values for the first records of the List View.
+The  **sfpegMediaListViewCmp** has no Apex class dependency and entirely relies on the **[Lightning Data Service](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/data_ui_api)** to fech values for the first records of the List View, especially:
+* the standard **[getListUi](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.reference_lightning_ui_api_list_ui)** wire service to fetch List View records (⚠️ This service is in ***deprecated*** status but is still operational).
+* the **[getObjectInfo](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.reference_wire_adapters_object_info)** wire service to fetch field labels and help text.

-It relies on special Salesforce endpoints (having existed for a while but not really officially documented) to fetch the content of each image displayed:
+It also uses special Salesforce endpoints (having existed for a while but not really officially documented) to fetch the content of each image displayed:
 * `/sfc/servlet.shepherd/document/download/` for standard ContentDocument files (with Salesforce ID)
-* `/file-asset/`for Asset files (with asset file name)

-When used in Experience Cloud, the `Site Name` property must be set and is directly used for these download operations.
+* `/file-asset/` for Asset files (with asset file name) ⚠️ When used in Experience Cloud, the `Site Name` property must be set for these downloads to work.

-⚠️ This component currently relies on the standard **[getListUi](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.reference_lightning_ui_api_list_ui)** wire service to fetch List View records.
-This service is in _deprecated_ status but is still operational.

-It also relies on the **[getObjectInfo](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.reference_wire_adapters_object_info)** wire service to fetch field labels and help text.